 Company witness Harrington testified that DEP's fuel procurement strategies that mitigate volatility in supply costs are a key factor in DEP's ability to maintain lower fuel and fuel-related rates.
-Other key factors include DEP's and D DEC's respective expertise in transporting, managing and blending fuels, procuring reagents, and utilizing purchasing synergies of the combined Company, as well as the joint dispatch of DEP's and DEC's generation resources.
+Other key factors include DEP's and Duke Energy Carolina's ("DEC's") respective expertise in transporting, managing and blending fuels, procuring reagents, and utilizing purchasing synergies of the combined Company, as well as the joint dispatch of DEP's and DEC's generation resources.